faizmokhtar/faizmokhtar.com/content/posts/how-to-fix-xcode-could-not-locate-device-support-files-error-without-updating-your-xcode.md

 3. **Copying the latest device support files to `DeviceSupport` folder** - I just discovered this today and still in awe on how simple it is.
 I will list the steps down below.

-## To Fix "Could Not Locate Device Support Files" Error Issue
+## Fixing "Could Not Locate Device Support Files" Error Issue

 1. Go to the following Github repo: [iGhibli/iOS-DeviceSupport](https://github.com/iGhibli/iOS-DeviceSupport/tree/master/DeviceSupport)
 2. Find the zip files that's matching your device's iOS version and download it.